These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 D. The control operator and the station licensee are equally responsible

-T1E09 (D) [97.109(a)]
+T1E09 (D) [97.109(b)]

-What type of control is being used when transmitting using a handheld radio?
+What type of control is being used when the control operator is at the control point?

 D. Local control

-T1E10 (B) [97.3]
+T1E10 (B) [97.3(a)(39)]

 T1E11 (D) [97.103(a)]